-While we believe that our existing cash, short-term and long-term investments and the proceeds from our IPO will be sufficient to meet our anticipated cash needs for at least the next 12 months, the timing and amount of our working capital and capital expenditure requirements may vary significantly depending on numerous factors, including:
+While we believe that our existing cash and short-term and long-term investments will be sufficient to meet our anticipated cash needs for at least the next 12 months, the timing and amount of our working capital and capital expenditure requirements may vary significantly depending on numerous factors, including:

-- market acceptance of our products; - · the need to adapt to changing technologies and technical requirements; - · the existence of opportunities for expansion; and - · access to and availability of sufficient management, technical, marketing and financial personnel.
+- market acceptance of our products; - the need to adapt to changing technologies and technical requirements; - the existence of opportunities for expansion; and - access to and availability of sufficient management, technical, marketing and financial personnel.

 If our capital resources are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity securities or debt securities or obtain other debt financing.
 The sale of additional equity securities or convertible debt securities would result in additional dilution to our stockholders.
 Additional debt would result in increased expenses and could result in covenants that would restrict our operations.
-We have not made arrangements to obtain additional financing, and there is no assurance that financing, if required, will be available in amounts or on terms acceptable to use, if at all.
+We have not made arrangements to obtain additional financing, and we cannot assure you that financing, if required, will be available in amounts or on terms acceptable to use, if at all.